Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/shared/_create_spawn_for_player.md

 1. Delete **Player** from scene.

   :::tip
   We remove **Player**, because we will be using the network library to spawn the player.
-The library cannot track objects that start in the scene.
+The library can't track objects that start in the scene.
   :::

 1. Select **NetworkManager**.